 It may seem obvious, but I often find it helpful to restate the problem because it clarifies the solution: An iPhone that says searching can’t connect to the cellular network.
 Worse yet, its battery begins to drain rapidly, because an iPhone will use more power trying to connect when it thinks a cellular network isn’t available.
 Fixing the “Searching…” problem will often address battery life issues as well.

 Reset Network Settings restores your iPhone’s cellular data configuration back to factory defaults.
 It’s an easy way to eliminate the possibility that an accidental change in the Settings app is preventing your iPhone from connecting to the network.
-Resetting the network settings on your iPhone also removes all the saved Wi-Fi networks and their passwords from your iPhone, so make sure you know your Wi-Fi password before you do it.
+Resetting the network settings on your iPhone also removes all the saved Wi-Fi networks and their passwords from your iPhone, so make sure you know your Wi-Fi passwords before you do it.

 4. Fix Problems With Your SIM Card